bookdash/bookdash-books/gracas-dream/xh/index.md

 U-Graça kunye no Samora babanabantwana ababini.
 Babelana ngephupha lokwenza iimpilo ezintle kusapho lwabo nakubantu baseMozambique.
 Babonwabile kwaye benethemba.

-Usuku olubi kakhulu emva koko, u-Samora wasweleka kuntlitheko lwenqwelo-moya
+Usuku olubi kakhulu emva koko, u-Samora wasweleka kuntlitheko lwenqwelo-moya.

 ![An older Graça and Nelson Mandela stand in the field with a group of happy children.]({{ page.images-folder }}/11.jpg)